| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 tcError $ UnknownClassError c

-The code above throws an error because the class c
+The code above throws an error because the class c was not

-found in the environment Env
+found in the environment Env.

 tcWarning :: Warning -> TypecheckM () Source #

-of the usage of tcWarning
+of the usage of tcWarning follows:

-In this example, the combinator
+In this example, the combinator throws

 a warning because there is a new declaration of a variable, which shadows

-an existing one.tcWarning
+an existing one.tcWarning ShadowedVarWarning x

 Data declaration of available errors.
 Value constructors are used to create statically known errors.
 For example: